whaakman/azure-docs.nl-nl/articles/service-bus-messaging/service-bus-messaging-overview.md

 ![Wachtrij](./media/service-bus-messaging-overview/about-service-bus-queue.png)

-Berichten in wachtrijen worden bij ontvangst geordend en voorzien van een tijdstempel.
+Messages in queues are ordered and timestamped on arrival.
 Als een bericht is geaccepteerd, wordt het veilig ondergebracht in redundante opslag.
-Berichten worden afgeleverd in de  *pull*-modus, wat inhoudt dat berichten op aanvraag worden bezorgd.
+Berichten worden geleverd *pull* modus, die voorziet in een berichten op aanvraag.

 ## <a name="topics"></a>Onderwerpen